stefanos87/container-kubernetes-tutorials/3-container_volumes/README.md

 Prerequisites are described in ![Container basics tutorial - Prerequisites](https://github.com/robipozzi/container-kubernetes-tutorials/tree/master/1-container_basics#Prerequisites) paragraph.

 ## Application demo scenario
 The present GitHub repository provides all the code and configuration files needed to run and test the Restaurant Management application.
+The application code is provided in */app* subfolder.

 1. Start a terminal in your environment
 2. If you haven't done already, download the files with the following command **git clone https://github.com/robipozzi/container-kubernetes-tutorials.git**
 3. cd to **container-kubernetes-tutorials/3-container_volumes**

-Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.
+4. Run *app-run.sh* script to launch the application

+You can now test the application by running *http://localhost:8082* .

 ### Running application as a Docker container
 A *Dockerfile* is provided to build and run the application as a Docker container.